Thiraphat-DEV/Thiraphat-DEV/README.md

 - 👋 Hi, I’m @Thiraphat-DEV
-- 👀 I’m interested in ProblemSolve Programming
+- 👀 I’m interested in ProblemSolve Programming And Technology
 - 🌱 I’m currently learning  frontend && backend Devoloper
-- 💞️ I’m looking to collaborate on The Future
-- 📫 Pancn line
+- 📫 NEVER STOP LEARN
 JUST DO IT!
 FOR LIFE

 <!---